The Rescuers: Sequel

 The Rescuers was the first Disney animated film to have a sequel.
 After three successful theatrical releases of the original film, The Rescuers Down Under was released theatrically on November 16, 1990.

 The Rescuers Down Under takes place in the Australian Outback, and involves Bernard and Bianca trying to rescue a boy named Cody and a giant golden eagle called Marahute from a greedy poacher named Percival C. McLeach.
 Both Bob Newhart and Eva Gabor reprised their lead roles.
 Since Jim Jordan, who had voiced Orville, had since died, a new character, Wilbur (Orville's brother, another albatross), was created and voiced by John Candy.

+Scrapped television series

+In 2022, Rapunzel's Tangled Adventure, Monsters At Work and Wish alumnus Tom Caulfield revealed that he alongside The Ghost and Molly McGee creators Bill Motz and Bob Roth had pitched a crossover series between The Rescuers and The Great Mouse Detective at Disney Television Animation.
+The series would have featured the descendant of Basil working at a modernized version of The Rescue Aid Society, more akin to The Kingsman or Mission: Impossible led by Bianca.
+According to Caulfield, the project was scrapped due to the 2022 film Chip 'n Dale: Rescue Rangers.